Non-competition clause employment contract

 What is a non-compete clause in employment law?

-During the employment relationship, there is a statutory prohibition on competition: employees may not compete with the employer, for example by working for a rival company or by conducting their own competing business activities (analogous to Section 60 of the German Commercial Code).
+During the employment relationship, there is a statutory prohibition on competition: employees may not compete with the employer, e.g. by working for a rival company or through their own competing business activities (analogous to Section 60 of the German Commercial Code (HGB)).

 When does a post-contractual non-competition clause apply?